Pathoschild/smapi-mod-dump/source/~bcmpinc/CraftCounter/README.md

 none

 ## Known bugs
-none
+Please report bugs on: https://github.com/bcmpinc/StardewHack/issues

 ## Changes
 #### 0.5:
 * The counter is updated when an object is crafted.
-* For cooking recipies it shows how often it has been cooked.
+* For cooking recipes it shows how often it has been cooked.

+#### 0.5.1:
+* Fixed exception on windows